Duke of Finland

-History of actual duchy
+History

-Bishop-Duke Kol
+Bishop Kol of Linköping

-In the late 15th century, historian Ericus Olai claimed that Bishop Kol of Linköping (died about 1196) had been the Duke of Finland (Dux Finlandiae).
-In the late 12th century in Sweden, the Latin title "dux" was still used in the meaning of jarl and came to mean duke only a hundred years later (see Swedish duchies).
+In the late 15th century, historian Ericus Olai referred to Bishop Kol of Linköping (died about 1196) as Duke of Finland (Colo episcopus Lincopensis et dux Finlandie).
+The title is anachronistic: in the late 12th century in Sweden, the Latin title "dux" was still used in the meaning of jarl and came to mean duke only a hundred years later (see Swedish duchies).
 Ericus Olai's claim is not supported by other sources.
-However, some historians date the small Stenberga Castle in Masku to the late 12th century, when the Novgorodian wars reached Finland and may have resulted in a temporary Swedish military presence in the area.

-Noteworthy is also that the Bishop of Linköping had some sort of connection to eastern activities during the 13th century.
-The Pope used him in 1229 to assist the Bishop of Finland in organizing the diocese, and the first known Duke of Finland, Benedict, soon after his nomination was also elected Bishop of Linköping.
-The Bishop of Linköping had also accompanied the Swedish ledung on their unsuccessful Estonian expedition.
+Per Olof Sjöstrand has suggested that the title should be understood in relation to the activities in the eastern Baltic for which the Bishop of Linköping was responsible.
+In 1229, the Pope used him to assist the Bishop of Finland in organizing the diocese, and the first known Duke of Finland, Bengt, was later elected Bishop of Linköping.
+The Bishop of Linköping had also accompanied the Swedish ledung on their unsuccessful Estonian expedition in 1220.
+Birger Jarl, who led the second crusade to Finland, was likewise closely associated with the Bishop of Linköping through family ties.